 Florence Allen

-Florence is Country Life’s Social Media Editor.
+Florence Allen joined Country Life as their Social Media Editor in 2025.
 Before joining the team in 2025, she led campaigns and created content across a number of industries, working with everyone from musicians and makers to commercial property firms.
 She studied History of Art at the University of Leeds and is a dachshund devotee and die-hard Dolly Parton fan — bring her up at your own risk unless you’ve got 15 minutes to spare.

 -